bigtreetech/docs/docs/Panda_Cooler_A1.md

 * Setting Colors (using Static mode as example, `Static mode speed cannot be adjusted`)

-   In the control interface, select Static mode and tap the box under Color
+   In the control interface, select Static mode, then tap the color box to choose a color.

    <img src=img/PandaCoolerA1/en/7-5.jpg width="300"/>